markolalovic/tda-digits/README.md

 $ python3 tda_digits.py
 ```

-This generates figures for digit 8, which can be found in the example directory.
+This generates figures for digit 8, which can be found in the [notebooks](notebooks) directory.

 ### Usage Details